 - Clear History and Website Data if not done already

 - Toggle OFF and disable ‘Search Engine Suggestions’ AND ‘Safari Suggestions’

 Adjust Background App Refresh

 - Turn OFF Background App Refresh by going to Settings > General > Background App Refresh

-- This also conserves your battery life
+- This adjustment also conserves your battery life

 Free Up Some Space

 iFolks frequently see this message when they have a lack of RAM or memory available on their iDevice.
-As iOS gets older, Safari gains more features which takes resources, which reduces available RAM.
-And when Safari is running low on RAM, errors and page reloads are more likely to happen.
-This is especially true for iPad 2 models and older iPads/iPhones/iPod Touches, which have a lot less RAM as newer models.
+As iOS matures, Safari gains more features which take resources, which reduces available RAM.
+And when Safari is running low on RAM, errors, and page reloads are more likely to happen.
+This problem is especially true for iPad 2 models and older iPads/iPhones/iPod Touches, which have a lot less RAM as newer models.
 So your best bet is to free up some space on that device by clearing out data you no longer need or use.
 Things like apps that you don’t look at anymore, Messages that clutter your iMessage box, even music, photos, or videos.
 Take a look at our article on clearing the clutter out of your iDevice to get more tips and step by step instructions.